-Find out where you should apply for Spain visitor visa.
+Find out where you should apply for a Spain visitor visa.
 It depends on the country you are from.
-It could be a Spanish embassy, consulate, or a visa center.
+It could be a Spanish embassy, consulate, or a visa centre.
 If you are visiting other Schengen countries, you might have to apply to their embassies.
 It depends on:

 - The country you will stay more, or

 - The country you will arrive first